fgamador/lifetimekata/exercises/00_welcome/README.md

 that you will never access freed memory, but the price you pay for this convenience is that you must convince the compiler that you've correctly used references.

-## An Example of an Unconvinced Compiler
+## An example of an unconvinced compiler

 You've undoubtedly seen errors like this before: